 Juneteenth arrives on June 19, and with it comes several of the traditions that tend to accumulate around celebrations.
-In addition to family gatherings, prayer services, and speakers, celebrants often look forward to menu items that tend to materialize for the occasion.
+In addition to family gatherings, prayer services, and speakers, celebrants often look forward to certain menu items.

 One dish in particular has a special—but sometimes unknown—meaning.
 It’s Marcus Garvey bean salad, which is made up of green, red, and black beans.
 Both the name and the color scheme are no accident.

-Marcus Garvey was a Black nationalist from Jamaica who was active in the early 20th century.
+Marcus Garvey was a Black nationalist leader from Jamaica who was active in the early 20th century.
 In 1914 he founded the Universal Negro Improvement Association and African Communities League, or UNIA, and drew attention for his uncompromising views on civil rights.
-Garvey argued for self-sufficiency, with wealth and resources independent of other cultures.
+Garvey argued for Black self-sufficiency, with wealth and resources independent of other cultures.
 His ambition was not to lobby for existing institutions to advocate for civil rights but for those institutions to be formed organically.
-He established the Black Cross Nurses that provided health care to Black communities and provided the Black Star Line steamships that offered transportation and resources to Africa.
+He established the Black Cross Nurses that provided health care to Black communities and founded the Black Star Line steamship company, which offered transportation and resources to Africa.